-The registration fee gives you access to our local office and any advice that we can give.
-It also allows you to access the data-base which gives information on over 750 International schools worldwide.
-Here you will find contact details, hiring policies, visa information, salary and benefits, enrolment, breakdown of teachers and students via nationality, curriculum, important dates and holidays, teacher contact days and school accreditation.
-Start applying by clicking on a link to email a school.
-The schools also have the chance to look at all your details online once you become fully registered.
+Registering with Search Associates gives you access to our local office and allows you to access our extensive database showcasing over 700 International schools worldwide.
+Contact details, hiring policies, visa information, salary and benefits, enrolment, breakdown of teachers and students via nationality, curriculum, important dates and holidays, teacher contact days and school accreditation are all available.

 Most importantly, you have the association with the Search Associates name, which gives credibility to your applications.

 We rely on repeat business – so we try to make sure that the school is the right fit for you.
 We want you to be happy!

 What qualifications are needed to teach in international schools?

 Preferred candidates should have a minimum of a Bachelors degree and have been teaching for at least 2 years.
 You will be required to have copies of your transcript and results to be issued a working Visa.
 There is some flexibility in rare cases for teachers who only have a Diploma of Teaching or for recent graduates.